 - Ontario Building Code; Part 9 - Health & Safety

-Students wishing to use these Program Courses towards their Registered Home Inspection designation (RHI) must achieve a minimum grade of 70% or better.
+Students wishing to use these courses towards their Registered Home Inspection designation (RHI) must achieve a minimum grade at least 70%.

 Students can find their program design on the Student Portal by following the steps below:

 - Select ‘View Progress Report’ button Courses are listed by level/semester

 Program Learning Outcomes